Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

-As a third and final example, we consider the reconstruction of skewed patterns.
+As a third and final example, we consider the reconstruction of patterns with low coding level.
 For this, we will draw patterns from the prior distribution

-which is related to models proposed first by Tsodyks and Feigel'man~\cite{tsodyks1988a,tsodyks1988b}.
+which is related to models proposed first by Tsodyks and Feigel'man~\cite{tsodyks1988a, tsodyks1988b}, that considered the storage of binary (0,1) patterns of activity (where 0 means inactive and 1 active), with a `coding level' $\rho$ (probability that a neuron is active in a given pattern).
+The motivation for studying the sparse $\rho\ll 1$ limit is that the activity in brain structures involved in memory is typically sparse - for instance, $\rho$ has been estimated to be on the order of 0.01 in animals ranging from rodents to humans \cite{lee20,waydo06}.
+As in the previous cases, the patterns correspond to deviations of activity from its mean, i.e. ($1-\rho$,$-\rho$) instead of (1,0).
 This model has mean zero and a covariance matrix $\rho(1-\rho)\mI_P$.
-We still use the channel corresponding to the learning rule of the rectified Hopfield model~\eqref{eq:learning-rule}, so while the Fisher information stays the same, we have a new threshold function~\eqref{eq:fin} which reads
+We still use the channel corresponding to the connectivity structure of the rectified Hopfield model~\eqref{eq:J}, so while the Fisher score matrix $\mS$ stays the same, we have a new threshold function and hence a new state evolution, which we derive in \emph{Methods}.

-The prior distribution~\eqref{eq:prior_tsodyks} allows us to use the same ansatz for the magnetisation that we used previously.
-Setting $M^t = a^t \mI_P$, we get the following update equation for the scalar order parameter $a^t > 0$:

-We plot the performance of the algorithm together with the results of iterating the state evolution equation for two different values of the skew parameter $\rho$ in Fig.~\ref{fig:amp-vs-se_tsodyks}.
+Here, we plot the performance of the algorithm together with the results of iterating the state evolution equation (\emph{Methods}) for two different values of the coding level $\rho$ in \cref{fig:amp-vs-se_tsodyks}.
+Note that we again rescale the reconstruction error of AMP by $(1-\rho)\rho$ to ensure comparability of the results for different values of the coding level $\rho$.
+The error curves for PCA (green and red) in \cref{fig:amp-vs-se_tsodyks} on the other hand are not rescaled.
+We note that again, AMP outperforms PCA in terms of the reconstruction error, which for random guessing tends to $1 + \rho(1-\rho)$ in the case of PCA.

-\paragraph*{The hardness of recovering skewed patterns} In this model too, we have a uniform fixed point with $a^t=0$.
+\paragraph*{The hardness of recovering patterns with low coding level} In this model too, we have a uniform fixed point with $m^t=0$.
 Expanding around this fixed point yields the update equation

 so we find that the critical value of the noise where the uniform or uninformative fixed point becomes unstable in this model is $\Delta < \Delta_c = {(\rho -1)}^2 \rho ^2$.